slhgltkn/slhgltkn/README.md

 <p></p>
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!

-## 🌱 I'm currently learning
+## 🌱 Areas I've Worked

 - 📱 Flutter (Dart) Mobile App
-- 💻 Web HTML & CSS & JS
+- 💻 UI & UX Design
+- 💻 Graphic Design
+-

 ## 📈 GitHub Stats